awsdocs/aws-app-mesh-user-guide/doc_source/mesh-getting-started-ec2.md

 1. Install Docker and the AWS CLI on your instance according to your operating system documentation\.

 1. Authenticate to the Envoy Amazon ECR repository so that your Docker client can pull the container image\.
+You can replace the *Region* with any Region that App Mesh is supported in\.
+For a list of supported regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.

    ```
    $(aws ecr get-login --no-include-email --region us-west-2 --registry-ids 111345817488)
    ```

 1. Run the following command to start the App Mesh Envoy container on your instance\.
+You can replace the *Region* with any Region that App Mesh is supported in\.
+For a list of supported regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.
 Substitute your mesh name and virtual node name\.

    ```
    sudo docker run --detach --env APPMESH_VIRTUAL_NODE_NAME=mesh/meshName/virtualNode/virtualNodeName  \